 English patent no 3,004 awarded to John Burgess & Albert fenton on September 2nd 1874.

-Original Lund levers have lettering & crests which are normally very well defined.
+Have lettering & crests which are normally very well defined.
 You might find some remains of the copper wash.
 Unless pitted, the metal should be fairly smooth to touch.

 WARNING!!!!!!
 BEWARE MODERN REPRODUCTIONS